Robotics-Club-IITDh/Bharat-Forge-Inter-IIT-24/src/readme.md

 # Bharat-Forge-Inter-IIT-24
 This is an official repository for the Bharat Forge problem statement for Inter IIT Tech Meet 13.0, 2024-25.
+## This readme is ONLY for slam pkg

 # SLAM Robot with Navigation Abilities